FlappyBirdTerra/terra-money-grants/Terra Grant Proposal Template.md

 *Flappy Bird Development Timeline*

-Use of proceeds - $30,000 to get Starloop started
+Use of proceeds - $30,000 to get dev started

 Month 0
 Pre-production